-Professor Herisadel P. Flores is Assistant Professor of Public Administration, teaching courses in methods of policy analysis, governmental budgeting, public fiscal administration, public administration and the economic system, local government and regional administration, public accounting and budgeting, research methods, and introductory public administration among others.
+Professor Herisadel P. Flores is an Assistant Professor at the National College of Public Administration and Governance (NCPAG) of the University of the Philippines Diliman.
+He teaches courses in methods of policy analysis, governmental budgeting, public fiscal administration, public administration and the economic system, local government and regional administration, public accounting and budgeting, research methods, and introductory public administration among others.
 His specializations include development economics, fiscal administration, local and regional governance, and research methodology.

-He previously worked as a University Researcher at the UP-NCPAG’s Center for Local and Regional Governance (CLRG) and was involved in numerous researches and trainings on local government concerns.
+He previously served as the Interim College Secretary and Director of the Center for Public Administration and Governance Education (CPAGE).
+He previously worked as a University Researcher at the Center for Local and Regional Governance (CLRG) in NCPAG and was involved in numerous researches and trainings on local government concerns.

 Professor Flores also worked as a Junior Technical Staff at the Development Academy of the Philippines (DAP), where he was involved in several projects related to national government reforms, particularly in the education and administrative sectors.
 He co-authored a chapter in the book Urbanization in Southeast Asia: Issues and Impacts as well as in the publication Public Sector Reform in ASEAN Member Countries and Korea.
 He also contributed two chapters in the book Reinventing Local Government in the Philippines: The Makati Experience.